upper waypoint

 “Over time, seeing housing prices continue to skyrocket, seeing increased homelessness and people living in encampments on our streets, people living in RVs and the worsening climate emergency,” Arreguin said, “I came to the realization that the status quo is not working.”

 Propelling the shift was a national racial reckoning in the wake of George Floyd’s murder at the hands of a police officer.
-Along with that, Droste said, came a growing awareness among Berkeley residents of the ways in which zoning has been wielded to exclude people of color.
+Along with that, Droste said, came a growing awareness among Berkeley residents of how zoning has been wielded to exclude people of color.

 In early 2021, the council adopted a resolution from Droste that ended single-family zoning.
 The move was particularly symbolic because Berkeley had been the first in the country, in 1916, to designate some neighborhoods as off-limits to anything but single-family homes.